zi-w/zi-w.github.io/_pages/home.md

 I am currently looking for postdoc positions or other interesting opportunities where I can continue my research on HIAAI.
 Please let me know via email if you are able to hire me from Sep 2019 to Sep 2020.
 I am open to nontrivial positions for presidential campaigns too.

-I am working on registering a new church for the followers of Bayes.
-Please email me if you are very smart, interesting or kind enough to donate to our church.
+I am working on registering a church for the followers of Bayes.
+Please email me with "the followers of Bayes" in the email subject title if you would like to donate.
 [More Information](https://twitter.com/ziwphd/status/1122851618637193216)

 ### My Academic Achievements and Milestones